The promise of semi-damascene for future interconnects

 The industry’s response: a promising but disruptive technology

 Since imec introduced semi-damascene integration, multiple organizations started to research similar new schemes, and steady progress has been made through simulations and experiments [2-5].
 Today, the very first step of the scheme, i.e., the subtractive etch of the first metal layer, has been successfully demonstrated and reported at conferences by multiple organizations.
 Experiments have clearly shown that replacing Cu with subtractively etched Ru in the first local interconnect layer can already provide a much-wanted benefit, even at a modest line AR ~2.
-For subsequent generations the AR can be increased to 3 or 6 and then combine into multiple local metal layers.
+For subsequent generations the AR can be increased to 3 or 6 and then combined into multiple local metal layers.
 R&D evidence is growing that semi-damascene is indeed a valid option, offering an interconnect scaling path.

 At the same time, there are question marks.
 Industry is currently considering moving the first generation of semi-damascene into development, the phase before actual production.
 As with any new technology, industry does not proceed overnight.
 Semi-damascene integration disrupts the conventional technology for fabricating the BEOL.
 It requires new tools and materials, and perhaps some of the defect mechanisms are not captured in the research phase.
 Such investments are of interest only if the technology can span several technology generations.
 While the first step with only one metal layer is adequately documented, the implementation of a two-layer and even multi-layer integration scheme – where the capabilities and benefits of semi-damascene can be fully exploited – is however less discussed.
 That’s why imec encourages the R&D community to open the discussion, help filling the remaining ‘gaps’ and share insights on multilayer integration at interconnect technology conferences.